 Months of entry

-The MSc in Finance provides a solid background in financial principles and practices, and develops skills needed by future business and financial professionals.
-It provides a comprehensive framework of knowledge, insight and vision regarding the key issues in finance, the finance function of organisations, and operations and functions of financial institutions and markets.
-You develop an appropriate range of cognitive, critical, intellectual and research skills, plus relevant personal and interpersonal skills to interact in the real world of business and organisations.
-This programme also prepares you for research or further study in this field.
+Gain a comprehensive framework of knowledge, insight and vision regarding the key issues in finance, and the financial function of organisations and operations.
+The MSc in Finance (Financial Markets) pathway develops your cognitive, critical, intellectual and research skills, plus relevant personal and interpersonal skills to interact in the real world of business and organisations.

-Elements of practical work will be carried out in the Business School’s dedicated Bloomberg Lab.
+This programme provides the training required for the Bloomberg Certificate.
+You will have opportunities for practical work to be carried out in the Business School’s dedicated Bloomberg Lab.
 The virtual trading platform allows you to access and engage with market data through practical case studies and the use of online databases.
-The programmes also provide you with the necessary training required for the Bloomberg Certificate.

 Information for international students